-DUE TO A PRISON CRACKDOWN, THIS BOOK HAS BEEN DELAYED INDEFINITELY
+DUE TO A PRISON CRACKDOWN, THIS BOOK WAS NEVER PUBLISHED

 What would it mean to be constantly watched, followed, harassed and eventually imprisoned for your political beliefs?
 Torn from their families and communities, a group of courageous women tell their stories from inside Colombia’s largest women’s maximum security prison.
 Rebellious Women is a unique collection of first-hand accounts of political activism in the context of the war on terror.
 These powerful testimonials by so-called “subversives” highlight the dangers of working for social justice in a country where the government frequently targets the opposition through imprisonment, disappearance and death.